taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 rm logo.svg App.js App.test.js App.css
 ~~~~~~~~

 Even the `App` component is removed, because you'll organize it in folders instead of in the top level *src/* folder.
 Now, from the *src/* folder, create the folders for an organized folder structure by a technical separation.
+It is up to you to refactor it later to a feature folder organization.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~